semrush/intergalactic/website/docs/data-display/bubble-chart/bubble-chart.md

 ## Legend

-- If there are multiple datasets in the chart, show the legend.
-Provide values for each dataset.
+- If there are multiple data sets in the chart, show the legend.
+Provide values for each data set.
 - We recommend using the vertical legend.
 It makes categories and their meaning easier to read.

 ![](static/positive-correlation-2.png)